Homemade Bone Broth

-Bone broth is excellent in place of stocks or broth called for in recipes.
-It's also great on it's own or as a base for soup. —Taste of Home Test Kitchen, Milwaukee, Wisconsin
+Bone broth is excellent in place of stock or broth called for in recipes.
+It's also enjoyable on its own or as a base for soup. —

 - 4 pounds meaty beef soup bones (beef shanks or short ribs)